On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 Mind-body practices, like yoga and stretching, can help you manage your pelvic pain.

-Pacing means doing enough physical activity to improve your pain without causing a pain flare.
+Pacing means you do enough physical activity to improve your pain without causing a pain flare.
 It’s a fine balance – and it may take time to learn your limits.
 It can be helpful to keep track of your activities and responses to see if you can find where your limits are.
 This approach will help you manage your energy and pain levels in the long term.

 You can pace yourself by: